 Beechwood State Park is comprised of land historically operated as orchards to the west, and a Girl Scout camp to the east.
 The former Girl Scout camp, which will serve as the group use portion of the park, is bounded to the east by Maxwell Bay, to the south by Lake Road (Route 18), and to the west by Sill Creek and the fore-mentioned orchards.
 Girl Scout camps traditionally consist of six-day rotations of troops, with meals provided in a centralized dining hall.
 Other activities take place throughout the camp in various facilities, and individual troops camp in their own sites, comprised of platform tents and a picnic shelter.
 Beechwood State Park contains facilities related to all of these camp activities, many of which may effectively serve for groups in the future.
 While owned by the Girl Scouts, the public was allowed to access Camp Beechwood during non-summer months.
-Boy Scout groups, and the Alternative Learning Academy for Student Achievement (ALASA Academy) have utilized Beechwood State Park.
-Individual troops have camped in the park on overnight trips, and the AltASA Academy held their three-day Fall Family Camping Weekend at the park.
+Boy Scouts notably utilized the camp during this off-season.
+In recent history, Girl Scout groups, Boy Scout groups, and the Alternative Learning Academy for Student Achievement (ALASA Academy) have utilized Beechwood State Park.
+Individual troops have camped in the park on overnight trips, and the ALASA Academy held their three-day Fall Family Camping Weekend at the park.